Note that this page covers general Rogue PvP stuff. For details on each spec, including talents, see the pages under More Detail:

 Assassination PvP Guide

 Tips for Sneaking and Striking

 If you can’t re-stealth in combat, you are drastically reducing your survivability.
 The main techniques for acheiving this are:

 - blind, move away, and wait to leave combat

-- gouge/kidney shot your oppenent and run out
+- gouge/kidney shot your opponent and run out

-- get your oppenent crippled and sprint away
+- get your opponent crippled and sprint away

 - Note: When running away (to re-stealth) it helps if you can break “line of sight” with a convenient building or object.